 If you are having physical symptoms of poor air quality, take a look around you at your home.
 Your air quality is likely poor if:

-- Your humidity levels are off – The right level of relative humidity (between 15-40% in Alberta, depending on the season), is important to ensure comfort and prevent bacteria growth.
+The right level of relative humidity (between 15-40% in Alberta, depending on the season), is important to ensure comfort and prevent bacteria growth.
 If this is off, it can be easily fixed using a home humidifier, dehumidifier, or even house plants.
-Typically, you will want to keep humidity lower in the winter months to prevent indoor frost.
+Typically, you will want to keep the humidity lower in the winter months to prevent indoor frost.

 How Can I Improve My Home’s Air Quality?

-HEPA air purifier systems can be placed in the rooms you spend the most time in.
+For a quick fix, HEPA air purifier systems can be placed in the rooms you spend the most time in.
 HEPA stands for high-efficiency particulate air or high-efficiency particulate arrestance, and HEPA filters are mechanical filters that reduce air pollution incredibly.
-HEPA filters are made from thin fibres of glass and contain an activated carbon-based element.
+These filters are made from thin fibres of glass and contain an activated carbon-based element.
 Lincolnberg homeowners can purchase a HEPA filter to use in their high-efficiency furnaces.

 High-performance filters are definitely worth the extra cost!
-The high-performance filters will reduce the amount of dust and animal air from your HVAC system, they improve air quality and can help with seasonal and animal allergies!
+The high-performance filters reduce the amount of dust and animal hair from your HVAC system, so they improve air quality and can help with seasonal and animal allergies!
 If you’re looking for a quick and easy improvement to your home air quality, changing to higher performance furnace filters is a great way to do so!

 Another way to improve your at-home air quality is general maintenance.
 Changing your furnace filter regularly is incredibly important.
 You should also be sure to have your ventilation system cleaned every three to five years (potentially more often if you have pets).
 It’s also important to clean your furnace regularly (every 2 years), the vents are important, but your furnace is the source, so you should ensure it is well maintained.
 Another tip is to organize your furniture so that there is at least 18 inches between your furniture and air vents, this promotes free airflow.